peteraltosaar/docker-lab/README.md

 ```
 ...but this is discouraged because a new layer will be added for each separate RUN command and this makes your resulting images larger.
 This in turn is undesirable because it means more bandwidth is required to download and deploy your Docker images to servers or anywhere else.

-- [ ] Add in information about multi-stage builds here?

 ### Back to our regularly scheduled programming...
 Dockerfiles consist of commands and the content for said commands, in the format ```<COMMAND> <CONTENT>```
 In this particular file, there are 6 different types of commands: